AdobeDocs/experience-manager-learn.en/help/sites/developing/style-organization-style-system-understand-article.md

 >[!NOTE]
 >
->Notice the Default layout style does NOT have a Display style name, however, the author will be able to select a Display option in the AEM Style System selection tool.
+>Notice the Default layout style does NOT have a Display style name, however, the author is able to select a Display option in the AEM Style System selection tool.
 >
 >This in violation of the best practice:
 >